-The Bay of Plenty is New Zealand's most active volcanic region with many thernal attractions for visitors.
-The coast has excellent beaches and a myriad of lakes dot the landscape.
+The Bay of Plenty is New Zealand's most active volcanic region with many world class thernal attractions that are easily accessible.
+The coast has excellent beaches too and a myriad of lakes dot the landscape.

 There are a number of notable cities and towns in the Bay of Plenty.
 The city of Rotorua is conveniently located in the middle of some great volcanic attractions.
 For this reason and also due to city's close proximity with Auckland and it's international airport, Rotorua is one of New Zealand's most popular tourist attractions.

 Volcanic reserves abound and are located in and around Rotorua.
 The more popular reserves include: Te Puia, Waimangu, Waiotapu, Hells Gate and The Hidden Valley.
 It is hard to choose the best one to visit as they all have excellent examples of geysers, mud pools, fumeroles, thermal rivers, volcanic terraces, and hot springs.
 But each is unique and has that special attraction found nowhere else.
 Te Puia has a small Maori village, Waiotapu is the most colourful thermal area, Waimangu has the world's largest boiling lake, and Hells Gate has the the largest hot waterfall in the southern hemisphere.